How to Open Your Blocked Nose Using Home Remedies

 5 Natural Ways to Open Blocked Nose You Must Try

-Not everybody prefers medications, so we have natural remedies for blocked noses as mentioned below:-
+Not everybody prefers medications, nose blocked at night on one side home remedies as mentioned below:-

 If you find yourself with a plugged-up nose, the best thing to do is stay home and wait it out – especially if your symptoms are severe, like pain behind the eyes or in the sinuses.
 If you have to go out, you can try over-the-counter decongestants or antihistamines, but if your symptoms are related to allergies, these medications won’t help.